NMcHale029/deep-learning-challenge/README.md

 - ASK_AMT—Funding amount requested
 - IS_SUCCESSFUL—Was the money used effectively

+Original model was created using the 'deep-learning-challenge' notebook.
+Each optimization attempt was saved in a different numbered notebook.
+The Kerasturner Search was conducted in Optimization4 and the best model was created and saved to the AlphabetSoupCharity_Optimized h5 file.

 # Results
 ## Data Preprocessing
 Data was read in from a csv file to a pandas dataframe.
 Data was cleaned by dropping columns, and creating dummies for categorical fields using pd.get_dummies().
 Data was split using train_test_split().
 Training and test data was then scaled using StandardScaler().